pubnub/chat-engine-tutorial/README.md

 # PubNub Chat Engine Tutorial

 Hey there and welcome to the PubNub Chat Engine tutorial.
 Today we'll be walking through the steps to build a super charged chat application with PubNub Chat Engine.

 ## What is PubNub Chat Engine

 The PubNub Chat Engine is a new Javascript framework that sits on top of the PubNub SDK.
-The PubNub JS SDK is a low level toolset for creating realtime Javascript applications.
+PubNub data stream network for creating applications.
 PubNub Chat Engine wraps those tools into handy features made especially for chat applications.

 ## What is PubNub?